jonana-split/Joanna-Mijares-FIEA-Portfolio/Pokemon Team Builder/README.md

 ## File Contents
 ### ordered_map.js
 This is where the ordered map was created and the Pokemon were subsequently sorted.
+I allowed for insertion, rotation, getting, and traversal of nodes.

 ## Pokemon Team Builder Repository
 If you would like to see this project or even use it yourself, please view our [repository](https://github.com/jonana-split/Pokemon_Team_Builder) for the project.